 What are Teeth Grinding Treatment Options?

 Once you've determined that you suffer from teeth grinding, the next step is to seek treatment.
-Several different options are available, depending on the severity of your condition and how long you've been grinding your teeth.
+Several options are available, depending on the severity of your condition and how long you've been grinding your teeth.

 The most common treatments are: